jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 - bug: He was able to have the spell continue to cast even after he went through a portal
 - bug: Best spell wasn't accurate
-- copy error: in spells cost more mana explained "spell\'s"

 ## Content